 Parents Guide for Shadow Teacher

-When sending your children off to school, we expect them to develop and acquire academic and social skills independence.
+When sending your children off to school, we expect them to develop and acquire academic and social skills and independence.
 Teachers help them to attain these skills and to have a better understanding of their world.
 They also teach them to understand social interaction, caring, sharing, and playing skills.
 Nevertheless, children have different paces of learning, with some requiring extra support to catch up with others: This is where a “shadow teacher” service is required.
-In this article, we provide you with information that will help you to understand the concept of a ‘shadow teacher.’
+In this article, we provide information that will help you understand the concept of a ‘shadow teacher.’

 WHO IS A SHADOW TEACHER?

 A shadow teacher, also known as a learning support assistant, is Para-educator or co-teacher who offers academic help to a single child with special needs in an inclusive classroom.
 Shadow teaching occurs during the early years of learning since it is the best time for an intervention.
 A shadow teacher is employed by the family when they feel that their child requires extra support due to their unique needs.
 The support may include academic, social, communication, or behavioral needs.
-A shadow teacher is only employed when your special needs child is attending a regular class.
+A shadow teacher is only employed when your special needs child attends a regular class.
 This arrangement, therefore, allows your child to participate in a mainstream classroom while still receiving specialized attention and support.